thesagni/2023-AMSE-Sagni/project/project-plan.md

 * Data Type: PDF
 Road Accident Data in city of Münster

-This projects focuses on how the rate of road accidents have changed (increased) with the increase in the bicycle traffic in the recent years.
-It focuses on the data from 2019-2023.
+This projects draws a connections between the available cycle stations in Münster on how the rate of road accidents with the road accidents in those regions.

 ## Work Packages